Railway electrification: Rubber-tyred systems

 Bogie from an MP 89 Paris Métro vehicle.
 The lateral contact shoe is located between the rubber tyres.

 A few lines of the Paris Métro in France operate on a four-rail power system.
 The trains move on rubber tyres which roll on a pair of narrow roll ways made of steel and, in some places, of concrete.
 Since the tyres do not conduct the return current, the two guide bars provided outside the running 'roll ways' become, in a sense, a third and fourth rail which each provide 750 V DC, so at least electrically it is a four-rail system.
 Each wheel set of a powered bogie carries one traction motor.
 A side sliding (side running) contact shoe picks up the current from the vertical face of each guide bar.
-The return of each traction motor, as well as each wagon, is effected by one contact shoe each that slide on top of each one of the running rails.
+The return of each traction motor, as well as each wagon, is affected by one contact shoe each that slide on top of each one of the running rails.
 This and all other rubber-tyred metros that have a track between the roll ways operate in the same manner.

 Alternating current

 Railways and electrical utilities use AC as opposed to DC for the same reason: to use transformers, which require AC, to produce higher voltages.

 The higher the voltage, the lower the current for the same power (because power is current multiplied by voltage), and power loss is proportional to the current squared.
 The lower current reduces line loss, thus allowing higher power to be delivered.

 As alternating current is used with high voltages, inside the locomotive, a transformer steps the voltage down for use by the traction motors and auxiliary loads.

 An early advantage of AC is that the power-wasting resistors used in DC locomotives for speed control were not needed in an AC locomotive: multiple taps on the transformer can supply a range of voltages.

 Separate low-voltage transformer windings supply lighting and the motors driving auxiliary machinery.

-More recently, the development of very high power semiconductors has caused the classic DC motor to be largely replaced with the three-phase induction motor fed by a variable frequency drive, a special inverter that varies both frequency and voltage to control motor speed.
+More recently, the development of very high-power semiconductors has caused the classic DC motor to be largely replaced with the three-phase induction motor fed by a variable frequency drive, a special inverter that varies both frequency and voltage to control motor speed.

 These drives can run equally well on DC or AC of any frequency, and many modern electric locomotives are designed to handle different supply voltages and frequencies to simplify cross-border operation.